idaholab/moose/modules/fluid_properties/doc/content/source/fluidproperties/SodiumSaturationFluidProperties.md

 at $T$ and $401088.7$ J/kg/K is a constant representing $-F(T_{ref})+h(T_{ref})$ selected in order to match the Fink and Leibowitz correlation at 371 K.
-This approach, rather than simply using the Fink and Leibowitz correlation outright, is used to ensure exact compatibility with thermodynamic definitions and the paricular fit for $C_p$ selected in this class.
+This approach, rather than simply using the Fink and Leibowitz correlation outright, is used to ensure exact compatibility with thermodynamic definitions and the particular fit for $C_p$ selected in this class.
 Computing $h$ based on an integral of $C_p$ matches the Fink and Leibowitz correlations to within 0.2% over the entire range for which